wp-plugins/tdo-mini-forms/Readme.txt

 The Form Hacker has a number of "macros".
 These are special strings that are automatically expanded when the Form is displayed.
 Some of these macros are used to automatically generate the Form Key (which is used for security).
 The %%WIDGET:widget-name%% macro can be used to let individual widgets do their thing while you hack everything else.
 A list of macros can be found by clicking on "Show Help" link at the top of the page.

+**Please be aware that if you use the Form Hacker and you later change the setings of your form (modify widgets or options), these changes are not reflected automatically in the Form Hacker.
+You must re-edit the hacked form to pick up the new changes.**

 == Frequently Asked Questions ==

 = Where do I get the latest updates and news on TDO Mini Forms? =